xeolabs/xeolabs.github.com/_posts/2018-03-28-biodigital-human.md

 ## 2015: SceneJS Private Fork

+In 2015, with the company expanding, [Tarek Sherif](https://twitter.com/thsherif) took over my role as 3D programming lead, since it made sense for that job to be a performed on-site by a non-virtual person who could chase people around the office, instead of typing emails all night in the wrong time zone.
+<br><br>
-With [Tarek Sherif](https://twitter.com/thsherif) taking over as on-site lead graphics programmer 2015, we added many more features to Human and SceneJS, including a streaming asset server, physically-based rendering (PBR), geometry and texture compression, particle systems and an improved post-effects pipeline.
+We then added many more features to Human and SceneJS, including a streaming asset server, physically-based rendering (PBR), geometry and texture compression, particle systems and an improved post-effects pipeline.
 <br><br>
 For post-effects support in SceneJS, Tarek built an extensible plugin-based architecture based off his own open source WebGL engine, [PicoGL](https://tsherif.github.io/picogl.js/).